open-rsx/rsb-manual/tool-bridge.rst

 immediately degrades the affected system, usually making it completely unusable.

-The bridge tool has two mechanisms for dealing with the problem:
+The :program:`bridge` command has two mechanisms for dealing with the
+problem:

 #.
 Forwarding specifications are analyzed ahead of time to determine
    whether they are cyclic.
 This analysis yields one of three results: